 It was supposed to be a simple undercover mission.
 Interview passengers, gather information before the pirates knew they were after them.
-Maybe take a piña colada or two and get a nice tan.
+Maybe drink a piña colada or two and get a nice tan.
 But if Jason could have glimpsed what was going to happen, he never would have set foot on that ship.
 Hell, Jason wished he’d hung up on Bruce the moment he tried to recruit him.
 He hated this family so much (not true).
 In hindsight, Jason should’ve known that nothing was ever as easy as it seemed with Dick Grayson’s company.
 Jason could not figure out how everything had gone so wrong, not when the gunfire momentarily stopped, leaving the air smoking and his ears ringing.
 Not when he could hear in the distance the pained sounds coming from Dick.
-It was a good day to die, apparently, no, scratch that, it was shameful.
+It was a good day to die, apparently.
+No, scratch that, it was shameful.
 And he’d die sober, damn it.
 What a pathetic way to go.

 It all started a few months back when a rumour spread among the people, stories that were said from port to port, a warning that in some part of Oregon a new gang had begun to operate.
 They called themselves ‘The Poseidon’s Fall’ and showed in a short time that they were not amateurs.
 Rumor has that they were a band of former marines who had deserted to create their own crew of blackmailers and paid robbers on high-class cruise ships and other small fishing vessels, yeah, basically pirates.
 Jason wasn’t surprised, pirates had always existed, it wasn’t that strange.
 However, they weren’t as many people still pictured them to be, no eye patches, stick legs or talking parrots, and certainly no ships with sails and cannons.
 They had AK-47s, high-tech ships, and loyal, ruthless crews.

 Black sheeps that didn’t fit anywhere but with the also merciless sea.